WoutProvost/FCNPC-MMO/README.md

 [![License](https://img.shields.io/github/license/WoutProvost/FCNPC-MMO.svg)](https://github.com/WoutProvost/FCNPC-MMO/blob/master/LICENSE.md)
 [![Build Status](https://travis-ci.com/WoutProvost/FCNPC-MMO.svg?branch=master)](https://travis-ci.com/WoutProvost/FCNPC-MMO)

 FCNPC-MMO is an include for SA-MP servers that extends on the [FCNPC](https://github.com/ziggi/FCNPC) plugin and [FCNPC-AI](https://github.com/WoutProvost/FCNPC-AI) include by adding an MMO-like heads-up display system to the NPCs.
-See the [changelog](./CHANGELOG.md) for a full list of versions and their updates and the [license](./LICENSE.md) for any legal rules.
+See the [changelog](./CHANGELOG.md) for a full list of versions and their updates.

 If you encounter a bug, create an issue in the [issues section](../../issues) with detailed steps on how to reproduce it.
 For more elaborate discussions or script examples, see the [SA-MP forum thread](https://forum.sa-mp.com/showthread.php?p=3733074).